-Given their likely redistributive potential from a lifetime perspective, we now focus on specific aspects of the UK tax-benefit system that were intended to support families with children.
-Our hypothesis is that the greater inequality-reducing power of the 2006 tax-benefit system compared to its predecessors in the 1990s was most caused by increases to work-contingent, means-tested, support for families with children.
-51
+Given their likely redistributive potential from a lifetime perspective, we now focus on specific aspects of the UK tax and benefits system that were intended to support families with children.
+Our hypothesis is that the greater inequality-reducing power of the 2006 tax and benefits system compared to its predecessors in the 1990s was most caused by increases to work-contingent, means-

-To investigate the role of these family policies in tackling lifetime inequality, we start by plotting in Figure 11 the life-cycle profiles of inequality under the tax-benefit systems of 1999, 2002 and 2006, and separately for the three education groups.52 As the actual tax-benefit systems raise different amounts of revenue, we make these reforms revenue neutral by adjusting the basic rate of tax in the 2002 and 2006 tax systems.
+To investigate the role of these family policies in tackling lifetime inequality, we start by plotting in Figure 11 the life-cycle profiles of inequality under the tax and benefits systems of 1999, 2002 and 2006, and separately for the three education groups.
+As the actual tax and benefits systems raise different amounts of revenue, we make these reforms revenue neutral by adjusting the basic rate of tax in the 2002 and 2006 tax systems.